XS4ALL/curlyconf-go/README.md

 Curlyconf is a configuration file reader for the configuration file format used by, for example, named.conf and dhcpd.conf.

-## License

-Copyight (C) XS4ALL Internet bv 2016

-Mozilla Public License 2.0

-This Source Code Form is subject to the terms of the Mozilla Public License,
-v.
-2.0.
-If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.

 ## Example config (file.cfg)

 	person charlie {